spaceottercode/kritatoot/README.md

 #### Krita 4.0.0 on Windows

-Download a zip file and copy the **kritatoot** folder containing the App.py file and the **kritatoot.desktop** file into the *Resource Folder* (Settings > Manage Resources > Open Resource Folder).
-Usually nested inside the (hidden) AppData folder in your personal user folder.
+Download a zip file and copy the **kritatoot** folder and the **kritatoot.desktop** file into Krita's *Resource Folder* (Settings > Manage Resources > Open Resource Folder).
+It's usually a folder somewhere in the hidden AppData folder.

-Enable plugin: **Settings > Configure Krita... > Python Plugin Manager > kritatoot**
+Enable the plugin: **Settings > Configure Krita... > Python Plugin Manager > kritatoot**

-> May require a krita relaunch
+> You may need to restart Krita

 # Limitation

+At the moment:

-* Only one image per toot
+* You can post one image per toot.
-* Specifying a focal point, found on new Mastodon servers, is not implemented
+* Specifying a focal point is not implemented
+* no input for alternate text
 * Maximum file size and file types are set by the Mastodon server
-* no alternate text

 # TODO

-* implement focal point support or similar feature
+* implement focal point support or equivalent feature
-* when adding support for multiple images per toot, how do we indicate images and their order
+* determine the best way to add support for multiple images per toot, in an orthogonal fashion. e.g. If an open doc is the subject of a toot's image how do we indicate other images (other open docs?), especially their order.
 * alternate text
 * spoiler text?